Nobody likes paying taxes, but everybody must do them annually.

 Fund your FSA

-For example, if you fund $2,000 to your FSA and use that to pay for an eye exam, counseling session, pregnancy test, or prescription drugs, your money will not be taxed.
+For example, if you fund $2,000 to your FSA and use that to pay for an eye exam, counseling session, pregnancy test, or prescription drugs, your money becomes non-taxable.

 You can contribute up to $2,750 during the 2021 plan year.
 However, under the FSA use-or-lose provision, you must use most of your contributions by the end of the plan year, or else your unspent amounts get forfeited.
 For special conditions, your employer has the option to give you more time to use the money.